 For intra-band EN-DC, only collocated deployment is applied.

 The UE shall be capable of handling a maximum uplink transmission timing difference between E-UTRA PCell and PSCell as shown in Table 7.5.2-1 provided the UE indicates that it is capable of asynchronous EN-DC [16].
-The requirements for asynchronous EN-DC are applicable for E-UTRA FDD- NR FDD and E-UTRA TDD- NR TDD intra-band asynchronous EN-DC.
+The requirements for asynchronous EN-DC are applicable for E-UTRA FDD- NR FDD intra-band asynchronous EN-DC.

 No uplink transmission timing difference is applicable for synchronous EN-DC.